Sanmalan

+Various Green-Red Nephrite Jade beads used as money, found in the Philippines, the Kingdom of Sanmalan like its neighboring polities is presumed to use this as one of its currencies.

 The polity of Sanmalan is a precolonial Philippine state centered on what is now Zamboanga.
 The capital may have been located in modern-day Zamboanga City, which is part of the ancestral land of the indigenous Subanon people, who were the majority in the Zamboanga peninsula at the time.

 It was mentioned in Chinese annals as "Sanmalan" (三麻蘭) and was supposedly ruled over by a Rajah Chulan, who sent the emissary Ali Bakti to the Chinese imperial court in 1011 CE.
 The tribute presented by Rajah Chulan to the Chinese Emperor included aromatics, dates, glassware, ivory, peaches, refined sugar, and rose- water, which suggests that Sanmalan had trade links into Western Asia.

 The later Chinese historical chronicle Zhufan Zhi 諸蕃志 published at 1225; wrote once again about Sanmalan but it was now known as Shahuagong.
 In contrast to its previous mention as a trade emporium, it became a pirate-state driven by slave raiding.